-The subtle effect of God’s will, i.e. through his guiding power, should be seen retrospectively in our individual lives and within humanity’s past history.
+The subtle effect of God’s will, i.e. through his guiding power, can be recognised by looking back through our individual lives and humanity’s history.

-And of course he continues to guide us individually, and as a whole, towards what he knows is best for us.
+And of course he continues to guide us individually, and as a whole, towards what he knows is best for each of us.

 Please note that image to the left has been borrowed due to its deeply meaningful message.
 That message, from Pastor Warren Wiersbe, offers a very positive extension of the term, “Will of God”.

 At times, Christians, Jews and Muslims do read more into the “will of God” than their individual holy books require of them.
 When things go wrong, a Christian might say, “It was meant to be!”
 A Muslim might say of a sad event, “It is the will of Allah”.
 Sometimes these people tend to think that God preordains one’s life.
 That is if you do become seriously ill it happens because it is God’s will.
 For them, this logic even applies to natural disasters such as the effects of devastating tsunamis, or earthquakes, on countless human beings?
 (For more information on this topic please see the article, “Suffering and evil”.)

 But, moderate Christians, like me, think such a view (i.e. everything being ‘preordaned’) presents a world where our destiny is locked in place even before birth.
 In effect it offers us a situation where freedom of choice and free will are only imaginary.
 Theologically, this would mean that an atheist is ‘destined’ or set-up to be an atheist before birth.
 In such a case, free will would play no part supposedly.
 And in turn that could mean that the person is doomed to Hell before drawing his or her first breath?
 (That is, if we are to take the point of view that God’s punishment for being an atheist is damnation.)